-On the income side, that can mean setting up the automatic deposit for your take-home pay to be divided between your checking and savings account.
+On the income side, that can mean setting up the automatic deposit for your paycheck to be divided between your checking and savings account.

-Lillian Karabaic, CEO of Oh My Dollar!, likes to remind her clients that the first month you set up your budget, you’ll forget about things.
+If your first attempt at budgeting seems to be a flop, don’t feel bad.
+Karabaic, of Oh My Dollar!, likes to remind her clients that the first month you get started with setting up your budget, you’ll forget about things.

 Key words there: If you’re still doing it.

-You’re likely to fall off during the process of learning budgeting in one of these two ways: You set restrictions for yourself but fail to meet them, or you forget to keep up with your budgeting method and give up on saving money.
-You only really need the parts of a budget method that serve you and your plans for the future.
+You’re likely to fall off your budget in one of these two ways: You set unrealistic restrictions for yourself and fail to meet them, or you forget to keep up with your budgeting method and give up.

-And remember: creating a budget isn’t a one-time event.
+Remember, making a budget is not a one-time event.
 Keep an eye on your plan as your goals and life change.
-Earning a raise, losing a job, getting married, having kids, starting a business — each of these life and income changes requires you to review and recalibrate your budget to stay on track to save money, meet your goals and live your life.
+Earning a raise, losing a job, getting married, having kids, starting a business — each of these life changes requires you to review and recalibrate your budget to stay on track to meet your goals and live your life.